ulfschneider/afova/README.md

 - `onReset?: (event: Event) => void` A callback that is called when the form is resetted
 - `onInvalid?: (event: SubmitEvent) => void` A callback that is called after a form has been validated and is invalid
 - `onValid?: (event: SubmitEvent) => void` A callback that is called after a form has been successfully validated.
 Called before the `onSubmit` callback.
+- `onValidateControl?: (control: HTMLInputElement) => void` Will be called during validation for each input element and can be used to set custom messages with `control.setCustomValidity()`. **Will only be called when all constraints of the inpout element are fulfilled.**

 ### HTML